nickmiller-iit/WCRP450/analysis/clustering/Notes.md

 ### WCR

 We have a total of 85 full-length manually curated sequences.
 To facilitate collaboration, the sequences were stored as fasta format in a Google Doc.
 They were downloaded, cleaned up (sequences unwrapped, DOS line breaks removed) and stored in `WCRFullLength.fasta`

+### Tribolium

+Tribolium P450 sequences were initially downloaded from **[FIXME get details from Dimpal]**.
+Fasta files of sequences were stored as Google Docs.
+Files were downloaded, cleaned up and stored under `Tcas/all/Tribolium_castaneum_CYP_*.fasta`.
+Files were edited by hand to include only one representative sequence per CYP family (the first sequence encountered from each family) and stored under `Tcas/1perFamily/Tribolium_castaneum_CYP_*.fasta`.
+A concatenated file with teh Tribolium P450 family representatives was stored under Tcas/TcasP450Families.fasta.